Janet Adelman

+Early life and education

-Adelman was born in Mt.
-Kisco, New York, on January 28, 1941.
-She earned a B.A. degree in English and graduated summa cum laude from Smith College in 1962.
+Adelman was born in Mount Kisco, New York, on January 28, 1941.
+She earned a Bachelor of Arts degree in English and graduated summa cum laude from Smith College in 1962.
 She then attended St Hugh's College, Oxford in England the following year supported by a Fulbright Fellowship.
-She received a master's degree in English from Yale University in 1966 and a Ph.D. in English from Yale three years later in 1969.
+She received a Master of Arts degree in English from Yale University in 1966 and a Ph.D. in English from Yale three years later in 1969.

-"Her husband of 33 years, Robert Osserman, said Adelman loved the theater, nature, bird watching and taking walks in nearby Tilden Regional Park."
-Her two sons, Brian Osserman and Stephen Osserman live in Woodland, CA and Portland, OR, respectively.
-Janet's brother Howard Adelman also lives in Bethel, CN.